osg-htc/osdf-docs/docs/upload-data.md

     to launch the text editor.
     Add the desired contents, save, then close.

-Next, decide on where in your OSDF namespace you want to make the file available.
+Next, decide where in your OSDF namespace you want to make the file available.

 * use a `test/` prefix within your namespace
 * use some form of versioning in the object name